CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

     ![report-to-admin](report-to-admin.jpg){: width="50%"}

 4. When we click *Report*, we get a message *From System* saying among others: "*One of our admins will evaluate...*".
-We should already have received our session cookie on the python server by now.
+We should have received our session cookie on the python server by now.
 After a few seconds, we refresh the page, and we have a new message that our post has been reviewed.
 Alongside that, we also got the admin's cookie!

     ![admin-cookie](admin-cookie.png)

-    > Don't get confused because the port is shwoing as `8888` instead of `12345`.
-I just had to restart and ended up to use another port!
+    > Don't get confused because the port is showing as `8888` instead of `12345`.
+I just had to restart and ended up using another port!

-5. All we have to do now, is swapping our cookie with admin's cookie to access.
-We can do that by the brower's console:
+5. All we have to do now, is swapping our cookie with admin's cookie.
+We can do that via the brower's console:

     ```javascript
     // we need to allow pasting, so we can paste our cookie